 Good Morning Retrievers!

-What is your favorite thing about being an SI PASS leader ?
+What is your favorite thing about being a tutor?

-Sierra is another one of our great tutors and SI/PASS leaders we are highlighting during National Tutor Appreciation Week, and we appreciate her sharing her passion for SI PASS with us.
+Justin is another one of our great tutors and SI/PASS leaders we are highlighting during National Tutor Appreciation Week, and we appreciate him sharing his passion for writing with us.
 Remember to follow us on myUMBC to see more in our Get to Know series!